| Fish of the Coral Reef |

 The Trumpetfish is a relative of the

 seahorse.
-It sucks its food in through its long slender mouth. |
+It sucks its food in through its long slender mouth. | The Yellowtail Snapper is a common reef fish.
+The black

 stripes on the head both hide the eyes and serve to disorient predators